-Herder families sometimes lose up to five times more livestock to disease than to snow leopard predation.
+Some herder families in snow leopard habitat lose up to five times more livestock to diseases than to predation.

 These herding communities depend heavily on their livestock for food and income, and even one lost animal can cause a severe economic hardship.
-Access to animal vaccinations was very limited, however, and there was little herders could do to prevent disease from spreading.
+Veterinary services and vaccines were difficult to come by, and there was little these herders could do to prevent disease from spreading.
+On the other hand, it was comparatively easy to get access to the traps and weapons needed to eliminate the source of the predation problem, which created a serious threat to snow leopards.

 Because herd sizes are limited, fewer domestic animals compete with wild sheep and goats for food.
-This provides the snow leopard’s wild prey species the opportunity to increase in number.
+This provides the snow leopard’s wild prey populations the opportunity to grow.
 With more wild prey available, snow leopards populations are able to increase as well.